-Repair Café has come to Weston!
+Repair Café will be returning to Weston!

 Throwing stuff away because it’s uneconomic to repair is bad for our planet and our pockets.

 Repair Cafés are places to bring small electricals, clothing, toys, jewellery, bicycles, etc, for repair.
 We have skilled volunteers willing to advise and assist with repairs.
-FOC
+FOC.

-Weston Repair Café held at
+Weston Repair Café will be held at:

 Christ Church, Montpelier

-Community Café serving drinks and snacks open to all
+Community Café serving drinks and snacks open to all.